God hardened the heart of Pharaoh in order to reach the heart of mankind.

-To wait on the Lord has less to do with timing than it does trust.
-When we wait on Him, we don’t act hastily of sinfully; we wait in faith, with eager expectation, great anticipation.
+To wait on the Lord has less to do with time and more to do with trust.
+When we wait on Him, we don’t act hastily or sinfully; we wait in faith, with eager expectation, great anticipation.
 God will show up, save the day, and have His way.

 David prayed for God to show him, teach him, lead him, and forgive him.